codesnaper/interview/Java.md

 -   Follow naming convention, always end with Exception.
 -   Document the Exceptions Thrown by a method using @throws in javadoc.
 -   Exceptions are costly, so throw it only when it makes sense.
 Else you can catch them and provide null or empty response.

+### When to use custom Exception:
+Any Exception that provide information or functionality that is not part of standard Java exception, then its good to write the custom exception.
+Ex: TicketNotAvailable, By checking certain creiteria as per business functionality if we run out from seat then I have to throw this exception otherwise it always better to use the Java standard exception.

 ## Java Question:
 ### What is the importance of main method in Java?